ITU-BDSA2025-GROUP4/Chirp/docs/report.md

 ![Build-Test Diagram](./images/build-test.svg)

 Whenever a push includes a numerical tag following the `x.y.z` syntax, the application is automatically tested for each major platform.
-If all the tests succeed, releases are created for Windows, Linux, and macOS:
+If all the tests succeed, releases are created for Windows, Linux, and MacOS:

 ![Build-Release Diagram](./images/build-release-activity-diagram.svg)